GBCA would like to thank our students for their support of the Career tip – we’re coming back early!

 Many had expressed to us that they felt sometimes their job applications had disappeared into a void that nobody had actually read it – It could be true and can certainly be discouraging, we would like to share some resume writing tips that would increase your chance of getting an interview offer.
 Please note these are not the “holy grail” of resume writing, each application is different and should be different.
 If you have any questions or seeking advice, please email email@example.com or stay tuned for our career seminars commencing in February 2019!

-There are many apps or Auto-Correct functions available — but spelling and grammatical errors are still all too pervasive in job applications.
-Here are some of the examples that even the apps would not detect:
+Most recruiters have identified spelling and grammatical errors as the leading factor in whether or not a resume would be shortlisted.
+There are many apps that provide Auto-Correct functions, but spelling and grammatical errors are still a pervasive issue in job applications.
+Here are some of the examples that the majority of apps will not detect:

 1. “principle” and “principal”